Lady Li (Three Kingdoms)

-Lady Li or Lishi (李氏, died 263) was a Chinese noble lady and aristocrat from the Three Kingdoms period.
-She was born of the Li family and lived most of her life in the city of Jiangyou (江油) in the domain of Shu Han state.
-Lady Li is best known for her role in the Conquest of Shu by Wei (263-264), she faced Ma Miao (馬邈), the governor of her city, who surrendered Jiangyou to Cao Wei state.

-The defenders of the Shu state were so shocked that Lady Li persuaded her husband to fight Wei to the death, biting her finger to write a blood letter, and then hanged herself with the blood book.
-She ended up committing suicide to demonstrate loyalty to the Shu kingdom; she was later praised by Deng Ai, a general of Cao Wei.
+Lady Li was a Chinese noble woman from the Three Kingdoms period.
+Although based on the wife of Ma Miao (馬邈), a real retainer of Shu, she is primarily a fictional character from the 14th century novel Romance of the Three Kingdoms, based on the events of the Three Kingdoms period.
+She is described to be the wife of Ma Miao, the Grand Administrator of Jiangyou (江油) in the Shu Han state.
+She is remembered for her impassioned plea to her husband to not surrender the city to the invading Cao Wei army during the Wei conquest of Shu in 263 where she bit her finger to write a blood letter, and then hanged herself to demonstrate loyalty to the Shu kingdom.
+She is later praised by Deng Ai, a general of Cao Wei.

-Lady Li was used as a symbol of resistance by Cheng Yanqiu, one of the greatest performers of Peking Opera and a member of the Chinese Communist Party, during the Japanese invasion of China.
-Yanqiu created the play called The Martyrdom of Lady Li, where he highlights Lady Li's loyalty to her nation and Ma Miao's cowardice as an affront to the reactionary Kuomintang government that surrendered to the Japanese Empire.
+In real life, Lady Li's story was used as a symbol of resistance by Cheng Yanqiu, one of the greatest performers of Peking Opera and a member of the Chinese Communist Party, during the Japanese invasion of China.
+Cheng created the play called The Martyrdom of Lady Li, where he highlights Lady Li's loyalty to her nation and Ma Miao's cowardice as an affront to the reactionary Kuomintang government that surrendered to the Japanese Empire.
 This play roused the patriotic enthusiasm of most Chinese people, leading to its censorship by the Chinese government shortly thereafter.
+There is no information about the real history of Ma Miao's wife, but there is a tomb destined to her.

 In Romance of the Three Kingdoms

-Her early life was not recorded in historical records.
-She married Ma Miao, governor of Jiangyou, a city located in Sichuan province.
-The most notable mentions about her were in the 14th century historical novel, Romance of the Three Kingdoms, which romanticizes previous events and during the Three Kingdoms period of China.
+Lady Li does not appear in historical records and there is no record of the spouse of Ma Miao, who was himself a real historical Grand Administrator of Jiangyou who surrendered to Wei.
+She appears in the 14th century historical novel, Romance of the Three Kingdoms, which romanticizes previous events and during the Three Kingdoms period of China.

 The novel introduces Lady Li in Chapter 117.
 Lady Li's husband, Ma Miao, was the governor of Jiangyou.
-During Conquest of Shu by Wei, he heard that the land of the east river had fallen into the enemy's hands.
+During the conquest of Shu by Wei, he heard that the land of the east river had fallen into the enemy's hands.
 Although there was something prepared for the defense, his post had a large area to protect, and he was confident that Jiang Wei would defend the Saber Pass.
 Therefore, he did not take his military duties very seriously, just staying at home.
-In 263, when Deng Ai of Wei marched to Jiangyou, Ma Miao was treacherous and refused to lead the defense saying that it was up to Jiang Wei.
+In 263, when Deng Ai of Wei marched to Jiangyou, Ma Miao was treacherous and refused to lead the defense.

 When Lady Li heard about the state of affairs at the border, she said to the governor, "If there is so great danger on the borders, how is it you are so unaffected?".
 Ma Miao replied, "The affair is in Jiang Wei's hands and is not my concern".
 She then replied, "Nevertheless, you finally have to guard the capital, and that is a heavy responsibility."